geraldkrug/keep-clone/README.md

 Download apk to install here... https://g--dk.biz/app-debug.apk

-once you place the icon on your home screen take w screenshot.
+Once you place the icon on your home screen take a screenshot.
 Send me the screenshot so I can identify the phone and return to you.